CW: PTSD, racism in profiling, paranoia

 Jacob felt himself go a little pink as he felt Tiffany and Heinkel’s twin stares boring into the back of his neck — “Jacob?” they said in unison.

 “I, uh, prefer to stay in the habit,” Jacob mumbled.
 He’d actually expected a chillier welcome.
 It was unnerving, realizing that Garrow thought of him warmly.
 He couldn’t quite decide if it was a good thing.
+Although — and he couldn’t decide if this was a good thing — it did answer the question of who specifically had requested him on the case.
+And here he’d thought it had been Bergen or one of the Generals putting him to use.

 “Well, either way.
 Everyone else has been worse than useless, and you’d think Coben of all people—” Garrow stopped himself with a sigh, and Jacob caught the anger born of concern lingering behind the glasses and slight scrub of stubble.
 He was a politician; he was keeping it together, but not nearly as well as he was managing to pretend.
 “And who are these two?”